 Risk, on the other hand, is a possibility that something dangerous or undesirable may happen.
 However, the understanding of the context must not be misconstrued to mean that the unwanted events will undoubtedly occur (Frewer et al, 2016).
 The idea in this concept is that the likeliness of the event happening is high although there are chances that the same may not eventually take place.
 In Risk Communication, a lot of techniques and approaches to reach the intended audience.
 Some of the strategies that are commonly used include social media, mass media platforms and specific forms of community engagement.
 Most importantly, risk management advocates for the understanding of the perception, knowledge as well as the belief system and practices of the intended audience.
 The knowledge of these aspects of the communities would help a great deal in determining the most suitable mechanisms to reach out to the members of the targeted communities.

 In the case of Kick Diabetes out of Saudi campaign, the country's ministry of health desired to make sure that the citizens of Saudi and all the persons living within the boundaries of the nation.
 Due to the nature of the situation and the apparent lack of efficiency in the manner in which the program was rolled out by the Ministry of Health and decide on the best communication approaches that could be used to improve the relevance of the program to the intended audience.
-In the campaign, the ministry realized that while the case of diabetes had escalated to levels of national disaster, a lot of the residents still did not understand the severe ramifications of the problem in the society.
+In the campaign, the ministry realized that while the cases of diabetes had escalated to levels of national disaster, a lot of the residents still did not understand the severe ramifications of the problem in the society.
 Instead, a lot of the people always got involved in activities that predisposed them to diabetes.
 In return, the program examined the cultural issues, the lifestyles as well as the emerging issues that facilitated the rise in cases of diabetes in the country.
 While it appeared that the content of the program was noble, there were some weaknesses with regards to the delivery programs especially with regards to the timelines.
 Additionally, the communication channel that the ministry intended to reach the people appeared to be the weakest link.
 The program coordinators seemingly failed to examine the characteristics of the population that would have enabled them to develop the most appropriate communication channels for the program.
 Analyzing these complex issues would be important in giving direction to the next course of action by the stakeholders.

 What is ‘Kick Diabetes out of Saudi' campaign?